AndrewGregorovic/check_it/README.md

 The schema for the database used in this app is shown below.
 - It is optional for a user to create any checklists but each checklist must have one user who created it.
 - Each checklist must have at least 1 item in it.
 - Each item is only used in 1 list.
-This isn't necessary as a one to one relationship but it makes sense to put it this way since adding items to a checklist is essentially creating a new item with a new id number.
+A single item cannot be used multiple times whether in the same list or multiple lists, this is because the checked state of each item needs to be tracked independently.

 ![Database Schema](docs/database/database_schema.png)